 It would seem a plant with these stellar qualities is just too good to be true, and, indeed, it is.

 English Ivy is not just a vigorous, carefree ground cover.
-It is also a pernicious invasive plant.
+It is also an invasive plant.

 In this article, we discuss the damage caused by English Ivy and share advice to help you avoid, control, and eradicate it.
 Read on to learn more.

 Even though some cultivars, such as the variegated Gold Heart, are said to be slower growing and safer for planting outdoors, this is untrue.

 The fact of the matter is when you plant one of these so-called safe cultivars in your garden, it will soon revert to its original, aggressive form.

 This also holds true for miniatures and cultivars intended to be kept as houseplants.